thradams/cake/manual.md

 ### Include directories

-Include directories are specified in `cakeconfig.h` file.
+Include directories are specified in `cakeconf.h` file.

 On Windows, to manually discover which directories are included, you can run at Visual Studio command prompt the command: